 We know it.
 You know it.
 Everyone knows it… Thailand is a sex tourism hotbed.
 Indeed, millions of tourists flock to the country every year with one goal in mind: knocking boots with sex workers.

-But a lot of you are probably asking: is prostitution actually legal in Thailand?
-And how did sex work became such a big thing in the country?
+But a lot of you are probably asking: Is prostitution legal in Thailand?
+And how did sex work become such a big thing in the country?

 Well, we are going to answer both of these questions and a whole lot more in this deep dive into Thailand’s thriving sex tourism scene.